 Supply-side policy advantages and disadvantages

 The supply-side policy is the other side of economic policy.
-It aims to increase the quantity and quality of production factors.
-That way, the production capacity in the economy rises without sacrificing inflation.
+It aims to increase the quantity and quality of production factors, thereby raising the economy’s production capacity without sacrificing inflation.

 Supports low inflation